s4007154/eventcatalogue-temp/README.md

 node eventCatalogueCreation.mjs
 ```

-## Issue One - addEventToService deleting "events" Folder
+## Issue Two - addEventToService deleting "events" Folder

-This issue seems to be related to the following following github issue: https://github.com/event-catalog/sdk/issues/118
+This issue seems to be related to the following github issue: https://github.com/event-catalog/sdk/issues/118

-Basically, when there is more than one Event in an events folder.
+Basically, when there is more than one unique "event" folder in a root <events> folder.
 It will destroy eveything in it.
-I have also seen a variation of the issue (based on the order you preform the write and add functions) where only one event is left behind.
+I have also seen a variation of the issue where only one event is left behind but the rest are destroyed.

 To replicate this issue, preform the following:

-1. Re-comment the following lines in the [eventCatalogueCreation](eventCatalogueCreation.mjs) file.
+1. Re-comment or delete the following lines in the [eventCatalogueCreation](eventCatalogueCreation.mjs) file as these are no longer needed.

 ```
 // await writeEventToService({